BrandonJohnGrenier/pattern-microstructure/README.md

 ### Configuration in Detail

-We'll take a specific example of a configuration element and describe it in detail:
+Let's look at a specific configuration element in detail:

 ```yaml
 account.id.required: